bitsy-ai/printnanny-os/site/docs/faq/founding-membership.md

 For $149 USD / year, you get unlimited access to PrintNanny OS and PrintNanny Cloud.
 You are guaranteed the $149/year unlimited rate for life, no matter how many printers you add - as our way of saying thank you.

+## What is your refund policy?

+If you're not satisfied with PrintNanny or realize the Founding Member program isn't a good fit for you - we'll provide a full **full refund**.
+Send an email to leigh@printnanny.ai to start the refund process.

 ## Why are so few memberships available?

 Not everyone is the kind of person willing to roll up their sleeves and get their hands dirty. **Founding Members are special** in that regard - they acid test PrintNanny's early features, provide thoughtful feedback, and are often entrepeners themselves.